Boeing RC-135: RC-135A

-Four RC-135As (63-8058 through 8061) were photo mapping platforms used briefly by the Air Photographic & Charting Service, based at Turner Air Force Base, Georgia and later at Forbes Air Force Base, Kansas as part of the 1370th Photographic Mapping Wing.
+Four RC-135As (63-8058 to 8061) were photo mapping platforms used briefly by the Air Photographic & Charting Service, based at Turner Air Force Base, Georgia and later at Forbes Air Force Base, Kansas as part of the 1370th Photographic Mapping Wing.
 The mission was soon assumed by satellites, and the RC-135As were de-modified and used in various other roles, such as staff transport and crew training.

-In the early 1980s they were further converted to tankers with the designation KC-135D (of the same basic configuration as the KC-135A and later E, plus some remaining special mission equipment).
+In the early 1980s they were converted to tankers, with the designation KC-135D, of the same basic configuration as the KC-135A and later E, plus some remaining special mission equipment.
 Due to delays in reinstalling their original equipment, the RC-135As were the last of the entire C-135 series delivered to the USAF.
-The Boeing model number for the RC-135A is 739–700.
+The Boeing model number for the RC-135A is 739-700.

 RC-135B

 The as-delivered version of the RC-135.
 The RC-135B was never used operationally, as it had no mission equipment installed by Boeing.
 The entire RC-135B production run of ten aircraft was delivered directly to Martin Aircraft in Baltimore, Maryland for modification and installation of mission equipment under the Big Safari program.
 Upon completion, the RC-135Bs were re-designated RC-135C.
 The Boeing model number for the RC-135B is 739-445B.